Citolab/qti-convert/README.md

     npx -p=@citolab/qti-convert qti-create-assessment yourfolder (e.g c:\users\you\qti-folder or /Users/you/qti-folder)
 ```

-I you have 1 single item but no assessment test, this command will create a assessment test that contains all the items that are in the foldername.
+I you have a directory with one or more items but no assessment test, this command will create a assessment test that contains all the items that are in the foldername.
 It will override an existing assessment that's callled test.xml.

 Should have the path to a folder as input parameter.
 This folder should contain the content of a qti3 package